 There’s plenty of evidence supporting the ingredients in Intek Protein Evolution and their benefit for building muscle mass.
-It’s also known that products like this can help fight hunger between meals.
+There’s research showing protein helps keep you full throughout the day.
 The problem is that this is true of all similar products, even those that cost less.
 Also, there’s no scientific research showing this profile is directly connected to muscle building.
 At DietSpotlight we want proof.
 Without science supporting this product as a better option than the competition, we see red flags.

 The Bottom Line- Does Intek Protein Evolution Work?